AaronTraas/Notes/Recipes/cocktails/Espresso Martini.md

 # Bright Espresso Martini

-This uses Chambord as both a source of sugar and also a way of simulating the complex tart notes on a shot of espresso.
+This uses Chambord as both a source of sugar and also a way of simulating the complex bright notes on a nice shot of balanced, medium-roast espresso.
 Cold brew typically is very low acid and lacks some of the complex aromatic compounds; the Chambord and bitters helps add this back.

 ## Ingredients: